leonjza/frida-boot/course/2-chapter-2/repurposing.md

  => ret: 0x0
  ```

-From that we can deduce that `test_pin` gets an address as an agument, and returns a value such as `0x0`.
+From that we can deduce that `test_pin` gets an address as an argument, and returns a value such as `0x0`.
 From the static analysis we did we could see that the return would have either been a `0`, or a `1`, where a `1` is a success.

-Seeing what the pointer in the argument to `test_pin` refers to is a little bit tricker.
+Seeing what the pointer in the argument to `test_pin` refers to is a little bit trickier.
 One way to see what data is there is to do a hexdump of the data at the pointer.
 For example:

 ```javascript
 onEnter: function(args) {